anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ## DNS Queries {#sec:queries}

-DNS queries are encoded as CBOR arrays containing up to 3 entries in the following order:  The name (as text string, see {{sec:domain-names}}), an optional record type (as unsigned integer), and an optional record class (as unsigned integer).
+DNS queries are encoded as CBOR arrays containing up to 3 entries in the following order: An optional transaction ID (as unsigned integer), the name (as text string, see {{sec:domain-names}}), an optional record type (as unsigned integer), and an optional record class (as unsigned integer).

+If the transaction ID is elided, the value 0 is assumed.
+It MUST be included and set to an unpredictable value less than $2^{32}$, if the DNS transport can not ensure the prevention of DNS response spoofing.

 If the record type is elided, record type `AAAA` as specified in {{-aaaa}} is assumed.
 If the record class is elided, record class `IN` as specified in {{-dns}} is assumed.